 To open a live account, you’ll need a minimum deposit of at least $1.
-Alternatively, EasyMarkets offer a demo account that you can use to practice and familiarise yourself with their platform.
+Alternatively, EasyMarkets offers a demo account that you can use to practice and familiarise yourself with their platform.

-Regulated by CySEC (Licence: 079/07 ).
+Regulated by CySEC (Licence: 079/07).
 EasyMarkets puts all client funds in a segregated bank account and uses tier-1 banks for this.
-EasyMarkets have been established since 2003, and have a head office in Cyprus, Australia.
+EasyMarkets has been established since 2003, and have a head office in Cyprus, Australia.

 Before we dive into some of the more detailed aspects of EasyMarkets’s spreads, fees, platforms and trading features, you may want to open EasyMarkets’s website in a new tab by clicking the button below in order to see the latest information directly from EasyMarkets.